jereinhardt/feste/README.md

 rake db:migrate
 ```

 Running `rails g feste:upgrade` will generate a migration that creates a `feste_categories` table.
-This migration will check all of your existing subscriptions and create create categories for them, and sort the propper emails into each category.
+This migration will check all of your existing subscriptions and create categories for them, and sort the propper emails into each category.

 Once you have done this, you can delete the `categories` configuration from your `initializers/feste.rb` file.